-• You may enroll in the MAP Plus Option 2 High Deductible Plan.

-- You may enroll in the MAP Plus Option 1 Low Deductible Plan only if-- - You submit proof at the time of enrollment that you are enrolled in other health coverage that is comparable to the MAP Plus Option 1 Low Deductible Plan; or - ➤ You were covered under the MAP Plus Option 2 High Deductible Plan for the two preceding years. - ❖ If you are Eligible for Medicare, your ability to enroll in MSP (if you are eligible for MSP) is explained in Section 5.4 UCC Plans In Which You May Enroll, above.
+- You may enroll in Dow-sponsored coverage only if you meet the eligibility requirements. - You may enroll in the MAP Plus Option 2 High Deductible Plan only if you are not Eligible for Medicare. - You may enroll in the MAP Plus Option 1 Low Deductible Plan only if-- - You submit proof at the time of enrollment of other health coverage that is comparable to the MAP Plus Option 1 Low Deductible Plan; - You submit proof at the time of enrollment of coverage under Medicare Parts A and B or a Medicare Advantage Plan that provides prescription drug coverage; or - You were not Eligible for Medicare and were covered under the MAP Plus Option 2 High Deductible Plan for the two preceding years.

-5.6 Dual Dow or UCC Coverage
+5.5 Dual Dow or UCC Coverage